Head of Composition and Music Technology

 Area of WorkComponent Leader for The Fourth Plinth

 Dominic Murcott is a composer, percussionist, curator and educator based in London.
-Much of his work combines acoustic instruments with computer work and other media.
-He has a continuing interest in work that is personalised for specific performers and has created acoustic/electronic pieces for trumpeter Noel Langley, percussionist Joby Burgess, clarinettist Joan Enric Lluna, harpist Sioned Williams and the Elysian String Quartet, among many others.
+Much of his work combines acoustic instruments with computers, film and other media.
+He has a continuing interest in work that is personalised for specific performers and has created acoustic/electronic pieces for trumpeter Noel Langley, percussionist Joby Burgess, clarinetist Joan Enric Lluna, harpist Sioned Williams and the Elysian String Quartet among many others.

-Dominic has taken an unusual path to his current position; starting out as a self-taught musician, his early career included playing drums with no-wave pioneers Blurt and composing for the highly successful V-Tol Dance Company throughout their ten-year history.
-Changing from drums to vibraphone, he became a member of art-pop band The High Llamas and has played on records by many influential artists including Stereolab and Pavement.
-His PhD is from Goldsmiths, University of London and explores the relationship between computers, performers and film as well as devising methods of live score generation.
+He has taken an unusual path to his current position, starting out as a self taught musician, his early career included playing drums with no-wave pioneers 'Blurt' and composing for the highly successful V-Tol Dance Company throughout their ten-year history.
+Changing from drums to vibraphone he became a member of art-pop band The High Llamas and has played on records by many influential artists including Stereolab and Pavement.
+His PhD is from Goldsmiths College, University of London and explores the relationship between computers, performers and film as well as devising methods of live score generation.

 Qualifications/ Educational Background